benjaminb-/go-nested-set/README.md

 ## Nested set model - Go implementation

 This package is to experiment with Go.
+And it's a WIP.

+What is a nested set ? https://en.wikipedia.org/wiki/Nested_set_model

 TODO: